Droid56-sec/sec-audit/README.md

 # sec-audit
 Hello, today i will be conducting a security audit.
-I will link the scope, goals and risk assesment at the end.
+I will link the scope, goals and risk assesment.
 This scenario is based on a fictional company:

 Botium Toys is a small U.S. business that develops and sells toys.
 The business has a single physical location, which serves as their main office, a storefront, and warehouse for their products.
 However, Botium Toy’s online presence has grown, attracting customers in the U.S. and abroad.
 As a result, their information technology (IT) department is under increasing pressure to support their online market worldwide.